 America is undergoing a massive opioid anxiety attack.
 It has been called an epidemic by lawmakers and the media.
 While many people used opioids responsibly for chronic pain, there has been substantial abuse and way too many deaths.
-As a result of scary headlines and DEA crackdowns, many physicians have become fearful about prescribing drugs like hydrocodone (Lortab, Norco, Vicodin) or oxycodone (OxyContin).
+As a result of scary headlines and DEA crackdowns, many physicians have become understandably fearful about prescribing drugs like hydrocodone (Lortab, Norco, Vicodin) or oxycodone (OxyContin).
 Instead, doctors are turning to different kinds of pain relievers.
-But a commonly prescribed drug for pain is not benign.
+But one commonly prescribed drug for pain is not benign.
 Tramadol (Ultram) side effects can be quite serious.
 This reader shares a poignant story:

 Q. Last February my 84-year-old mother had pain in her lower back due to a car accident.
 The doctor prescribed tramadol (Ultram).
 She took it for several months.
 It helped with the pain, but we did not realize that the problems she had were side effects that the drug was causing.